Manvityagi/Camping-Site/README.md

 # Camping-Site
-FRONT END NOT TO BE JUDGED

-A template web project implementing all the basic backend skills & some front end.
+A template web project implementing all the basic backend skills & some front end including
+1. CRUD Operations
+2. Authentication with PassportJS
+3. Flash Error Messages

 Instructions to run :
 1. Clone to your system
 2. Run npm install